PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 print(number)
 ```

 We set number to what is was *previously* plus 4.
-This will increaser the `number` variable by 4.
+This will increase the `number` variable by 4.
 Run this code.
 You will see 12 then 14 get printed.

 # Input
 How can we "give" something to our code?
 There is a function called `input`.
 Delete all your old code then write the following code.